michael-trovato/advanced-macro-calculator/README.md

 If you have greater than average muscle mass for your weight and height, then it would be wise to find (DEXA, Bod Pod), and enter your body fat percentage.

-An accurate body fat percentage will ensure a proper protein target.
+An accurate body fat percentage will ensure a proper protein target per day as it is calculated based on lean body mass.

 The default protein target is set to 2.2 grams per kg of lean body mass.